Recipe by NJChick

 I made this for my vegan book club and was disappointed with the recipe.

 The sauce came out great!
 Did not stick to the recipe.
-Did not use sugar in the raw, and used white granulated sure instead.
+Did not use sugar in the raw, and used white granulated sugar instead.
 Used about half of the amount of sugar that the recipe called for.
 Cut back on the choppec tomatoes in the recipe and used more tomato sauce instead.
 I do not like the idea of a chunky tomato sauce with stuffed shells.
 So this may be a personal preference.

 The recipe falls apart with the stuffing.
 Too much onion and spinach.
 It just is not worth the time and effort to make.
 If I was to make this again I would cut back on the spinach, not bother with the pesto. (had to make homemade pesto since everything in the supermarket had either parm ch or romano in it) Instead of the onion I would recommend using garlic powder instead.